RebecaApostu/covidsite/content/posts/2020-09-17-trends-and-patterns-in-booking-activities/index.md

 Apart from looking at the above effects in confirmed bookings and adjacent metrics, cancellations levels pre and during COVID-19 are assessed.

-Using the date of booking alteration(time-stamp of the action of confirming or cancelling the booking) as index, a measurement of [confirmed booking frequency ](https://public.tableau.com/profile/rebeca.apostu#!/vizhome/TableauAnalytics-CovidThesis/TrendlineMovingAverage-ConfirmedBookings) and a subsequent one on the [cancelled bookings](https://public.tableau.com/profile/rebeca.apostu#!/vizhome/TableauAnalytics-CovidThesis/Trendline-CanceledBookings) were drawn for the entire dataset.
+Using the date when bookings suffered changes (time-stamp of the action of confirming or cancelling the booking) as index, a measurement of [confirmed booking frequency ](https://public.tableau.com/profile/rebeca.apostu#!/vizhome/TableauAnalytics-CovidThesis/TrendlineMovingAverage-ConfirmedBookings) and a subsequent one on the [cancelled bookings](https://public.tableau.com/profile/rebeca.apostu#!/vizhome/TableauAnalytics-CovidThesis/Trendline-CanceledBookings) were drawn for the entire dataset.

 Crossing the two timelines provided an overview on the behaviour tendency both in confirming or cancelling bookings.

 > In 2020, the two trendlines start to oppositely intersect - while the confirmed bookings follow a negative path, the cancellations follow a positive trend.

 ![](images/screenshot-2020-09-21-at-17.11.56.png)

 Emphasis, aka italics, with *asterisks* or *underscores*.